ossf/scorecard-monitor/CONTRIBUTING.md

 ## Where the CI Tests are configured

 1. See the [action files](.github/workflows) to check its tests, and the scripts used on it.

 ## Updating Docs

 The documentation can be found in the [README](./README.md).
-Any changes that are merged to `main` will be reflected directly on https://github.com/marketplace/actions/openssf-scorecard-monitor.
-Therefore, documentation changes do not require a specific release.
+Any changes that are merged to `main` will be reflected directly on the [GitHub Actions Marketplace](https://github.com/marketplace/actions/openssf-scorecard-monitor), so documentation changes do not require a specific release.